GSA/digitalgov.gov/content/posts/2013-10-22-tuesday-trends-lets-talk-connected-devices.md

 ---
-url: /2013/10/22/tuesday-trends-lets-talk-connected-devices/
 date: 2013-10-22 10:15:32 -0400
 title: 'Trends on Tuesday: Let&#8217;s Talk Connected Devices'
 summary: 'Mobile Future recently released this infographic about the proliferation of connected devices.
 Among the key data points: Today, there are 10 billion connected devices.
 By 2020, data from connected devices will more than double all global Internet traffic in 2012.
-Traffic from'
+Traffic'
 authors:
   - lisa-gelobter
 categories: